 Phnom Penh is the cultural and financial hub of Cambodia.
 There are many historical places to visit as well as beautiful small/large markets.
 It’s very easy to explore the city with the help of Tuk Tuk riders that you will find everywhere in the town, especially on the riverside.

 Russian Market is one of the popular tourist attractions in Phnom Penh.
 The Russian Market is a little bit far from the city center, but the Tuk Tuk ride will cost $3 one way.
 That’s a big market with so many products to buy at a low price.
-If you don’t even want to anything, then still it’s worth visiting because it’s a very traditional market in Phnom Penh.
+If you don’t even want to do anything, then still it’s worth visiting because it’s a very traditional market in Phnom Penh.

 Museums & Temples in Phnom Penh

 There are museums near the city center such as the Cambodia National Museum and the grand palace of the king, which is located in front of the river in Phnom Penh city center.
-You can explore this place by walk if you are staying in the city center.
+You can explore this place by walking if you are staying in the city center.
 I did the same; it was just a few minutes by walk from my guest house.

 You can also take a cruise tour in the river which starts at 5 pm every day and cost just USD 5 for an hour tour in the big river.
 I decided to take that tour, and it was enjoyable.
 I was the only tourist on that cruise, and the rest of the people were locals.
 I interacted with the locals, and they were very friendly and welcoming.